This is the multi-page printable view of this section. Click here to print.

 Before you begin

-You also need to have enough space on your machine to store the backup.
-To check the size of the database, follow the steps below:
+Also, enough free space is required on your machine to store the backup.
+To check the size of the database, ssh into the system and follow the steps below:

 Backing up the database